dataswift/open-source-developer-portal/app/home/hat_service_provider/security_requirement_best_practice.md

 ---

 # Security Requirement Best Practice

 Here we provide a best practice from HATDeX (A HAT Service Provider), with details of how HATDeX provides its solution to meet minimum recommended best practice.

-# HAT Provisioning Security Checklist

 ## Encryption